TYPES OF DISABILITIES

 The developmentally delayed learner is a student who exhibits the following:

-Psychological disability is defined as a persistent psychological or psychiatric disorder, emotional, or mental illness.
+Mental Health disability is defined as a persistent psychological or psychiatric disorder, emotional, or mental illness.
 Psychological disability is a condition which:

 • The term psychological disability does not include transvestitism, transsexuals, pedophilia, exhibitionism, voyeurism, gender identity disorder not resulting from physical impairment, or other sexual behavior disorders; compulsive gambling, kleptomania, or pyromania; psychoactive substance abuse disorders resulting from current illegal use of drugs; and any condition designated by the most current DSM as developmental disorders that is covered by another disability category.